sstockard/sstockard.github.io/Pathway.md

 While mutational signatures refer to single base variants in DNA, other types of mutations exist.
 One of these types of mutations is called _copy number variations_.
 This term is used to describe mutations where there is an abnormal number of copies of a gene.
 My recent work has focused on _copy number signatures_, or patterns of copy number variations.
 For simplicity, I will refer to copy number signatures as CNSigs.

 **Pathway analysis:** My hypothesis is that CNSigs are related to underlying biological processes.
 One way to test this is via pathway analysis.
-A pathway analysis uses expression of predefined gene sets to biological mechanisms to phenotypic outcomes.
+A pathway analysis uses expression of predefined gene sets to relate biological mechanisms to phenotypic outcomes.
 Gene Set Enrichment Analysis (GSEA) is Java tool used to carryout pathway analysis.

 ## Automatic generation of GSEA input files